Group Therapy and Skills Clinics

 How do I join a Therapy Group or Skills Clinic?

 Once a group forms, it is often closed to new referrals for that semester.
 During group sessions, members discuss issues and offer support and feedback to one another.
 Personal growth stemming from these interactions is essential to the group process.
 Group members are committed to learning about themselves and their relationships.
+Attendance at all sessions is expected.

 Drop-In Support Groups